ZhenyingZhu/StudyNotes/SystemDesign.md

 - covering index **[KEY]**: store some columns within the index.
 - clustered and covering indexs require more data usage, more writes, and transactional guarantees complicate.

-**HERE**

 Multi-column indexes

-- concatenated index: index defination defines the order to append indexes.
+- concatenated index **[KEY]**: index defination defines the order to append indexes.
 Can only search by the index appears earlier in the concatended index.
 - multi-dimensional index:
   - important for geospatial data.
-R-tree is one spatial index.
+R-tree **[KEY]** is one spatial index.
   - HyperDex is an example of 2D index.
 - Full-text search and fuzzy indexes:
   - Lucene is able to search text for words within a certain edit distance.
 It use a SSTable-like structure. the in-mem index is a finate state automaton over the chars in the key, like a trie.
-It can be transform into Levenshtein automaton for search
+It can be transform into Levenshtein automaton for search. **[KEY]**
   - Document classification
   - machine learning

 In-memory databases

 - RAM is getting cheaper.
-- Memcached: for caching use only.
+- Memcached **[KEY]**: for caching use only.
 So data don't need durable.
 - Can also use battery powered RAM
-- log changes to disk
+- to achieve data durability **[KEY]**, write logs of the changes to disk, but merely not use the logs on disk
-- write periodic snapshots to disk
+- Another approach is to periodically write snapshots to disk. **[KEY]**
 - replicate in-mem state to other machines
-- Redis: write to disk async.
+- Redis: write to disk async. **[KEY]**
 - encoding in-mem data structure to write to disk also needs overheads, so in-mem database is faster.
-Some data structure like priority queue is hard to serialized
+Some data structure like priority queue is hard to serialized **[KEY]**
 - anti-caching approach: evicting least recently used data to disk when mem is not enough.
-But all the keys are still need to be fit in memory
+But all the keys are still need to be fit in memory **[KEY]**

 Transaction processing

-- Doesn't necessarily have ACID.
+- Doesn't necessarily have ACID. **[KEY]**
 - A group of low latency read and writes as a unit
-- vs. batch processing: runs periodically
+- vs. batch processing: runs periodically **[KEY]**
-- online transaction processing (OLTP)
+- online transaction processing (OLTP) **[KEY]**
 - online analytic processing (OLAP)
 - data analytics: scan over a huge number of records, only reading a few columns per record, and calculates aggregate statistics
 - OLAP does bulk import or event stream